Who is eligible?

-Groups of young people making Education Visits to Parliament from UK constituencies may be eligible for a transport subsidy to help defray the costs of travel to and from London.
+Groups of young people making Education Visits to Parliament from UK constituencies may be eligible for a transport subsidy to help with the cost of travel to and from London.

 To be eligible for a transport subsidy a visiting group must meet the following conditions:

 - The group must be visiting from a constituency within Band B or C of the Transport Subsidy Bands (Schools can check which band they fall into here).
-The size of the subsidy available depends of the distance travelled
+The size of the subsidy available depends of the distance travelled.
+Check who your school's MP is.

 - Eligibility for a subsidy does not confer any additional rights or priority.